 One Form of the Sacrament

-This is a form of sacramental confession.
-It mixes public prayer and individual confession of sins to a priest, followed by absolution.
+Communal Penance Services or Reconciliation Services are a form of sacramental confession.
+It mixes public prayer and individual confession to a priest, followed by absolution.
 A communal penance service always includes:

 - The penitents and sorrow for sin, usually expressed in an Act of Contrition